daniel-acuna/daniel-acuna.github.io/_posts/2018-06-25-acuna-lab-is-looking-for-students.md

 - Develop reproducible software and tools to optimally match reviewers and manuscripts based on mathematical objective functions
 - Write method and result sections for scientific manuscripts
-- Posses advanced computer programming skills in languages such as Python and R. SQL is also desirable
+- Have advanced computer programming skills in languages such as Python and R. SQL is also desirable
 - Understand linear algebra, calculus, probability and statistics
 - Understand machine learning software tools and piplines in `scikit-learn`, `R`, or `Spark ML`